jukkas/ble-nrf24-es-tlm/README.md

-# Bluetooth Low Energy (BLE) Eddystone beacon using STM8 and nRF24L01+
+# Bluetooth Low Energy (BLE) temperature beacon using STM8 and nRF24L01+

 This demo code implements one of the cheapest possible ways to implement a BLE beacon.